Owen gun: History

-The Owen gun was created by Australian Army private Evelyn Owen in 1931, who finalised the design in 1938, when he was around 23.
-Owen submitted the design to the Australian military, but was rejected, as they were waiting for the British Sten to finish development.
+The Owen gun was created by Australian Army private Evelyn Owen in 1931, who finalised the design in 1938, when he was around 23 years old.
+Owen submitted the design to the Australian military but was rejected, as they were waiting for the British Sten to finish development.
 By May 1940, Owen had enlisted in the Second Australian Imperial Force, and was set to deploy to the Middle East, but after speaking about his design to the manager of a local plant of Lysaght, who had an interest in the design, Owen was transferred to the Central Inventions Board.
 In June 1941, Owen was discharged from the army and began to manufacture the Owen gun.
 After conducting tests in September that year, the Owen was found to be more accurate and reliable than competing designs such as the Sten and Thompson.